entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 19. Relative position of orbital fenestra : anterior (0); slightly anterior (1); slightly posterior (2); posterior (3). (ordered)
  > Zhu (1996), Character 56; Jia *et al.* (2010), Character 11; Pan *et al.* (2018), Character 56; Wang and Zhu (2018), Character 19; Plax and Lukševičs (2023), Character 19; Luo *et al*.
 (2025), Character 19.

-> - We subdivide the skull-roof length into two portions by the centre of the orbital fenestra and adopt the index between the length of the posterior portion and the length of the anterior one. we code the index larger than 200 (anterior) as 0, between 200 and 140 (slightly anterior) as 1, between 140 and 90 (slightly posterior) as 2, smaller than 90 (posterior) as 3.
+> - We subdivide the skull-roof length into two portions by the centre of the orbital fenestra and adopt the index between the length of the posterior portion and the length of the anterior one.
+We code the index larger than 200 (anterior) as 0, between 200 and 140 (slightly anterior) as 1, between 140 and 90 (slightly posterior) as 2, smaller than 90 (posterior) as 3.

 20. Nasal opening: at anterolateral corners of rostral plate (0); at anterior margin of rostral plate (1).
 > Young (1984, 1988), Character 35; Zhu (1996), Character 49; Jia *et al.* (2010), Character 9; Pan *et al.* (2018), Character 49; Wang and Zhu (2018), Character 20; Plax and Lukševičs (2023), Character 20; Luo *et al*.
 (2025), Character 20.